-The TMJ is the joint connecting the temporal bones of your skull (located just below your temple, in front of your ear) to your jaw.
-You use this hinge to do everything from moving your jaw to eating, talking – even breathing.
+The TMJ is the joint that links your skull's temporal bones (found below your temple and in front of your ear) to your jaw.
+This hinge enables various functions like jaw movement, eating, speaking, and even breathing.

-Temporomandibular joint disorders (TMD) happen when there is an issue with your jaw and facial muscles.
-You begin to experience pain in the area and if the disorder progresses to a severe state, the joint may eventually be unable to move.
+Temporomandibular joint disorders (TMD) occur when there are problems with your jaw and facial muscles.
+These issues lead to pain in the affected area, and in severe cases, the joint may become immobile.

 Types of TMJ Disorder

 TMJ disorders can be categorized into three main types:

 Osteoarthritis, also called joint degenerative disorder, occurs when the cartilage that connects the ends of the bones in your jaw breaks down or wears away.
 Cartilage acts as a shock absorber and allows smooth movement of your bones.
 When the cartilage deteriorates, it leads to pain, swelling, and limited jaw mobility.

 Muscle disorders, also known as myofascial pain, cause discomfort and pain in the muscles responsible for controlling your jaw's function.
 Additionally, you may feel pain in your jaw muscles, as well as your shoulders and neck.